mrkhntr/C2MIPsASM/README.md

 ## Conditionals
 *******************************************************************
 ### Important Note: Inverse Logic
 The key to translating `if-then-else` and [looping](#loops) control flow is understanding the need to use inverse logic.
 The reasons we need to apply inverse logic to our conditionals from C to Assembly is because assembly instructions are executed linearly in order.
 Therefore, we want to see if we need to skip a section of our code (the body of the `if` or loop statement) otherwise execute the next instruction(s). *When the statement in our condition is false we do not execute the next line(s)* we either jump to the next condition or exit the control flow statement.
-This may sound confusing, but with practice and through looping through the provided example it should become clear why it is necessary.
+This may sound confusing, but with practice and  looking through the provided example(s) it should become clear why it is necessary.

 ********************************************************************************
 ### `if-then-else`